Google has been brutalizing spammy websites for the last year with several aggressive updates. Penguin and Panda are the two most notable.

 This guide will help you answer those questions…and more.

 Get press release links

-There are really two ways to get press release links: send your own or get included on someone else’s.
-You can’t really control the last one (though I will tell you what you need to do to get on someone else’s press release), so let’s focus on sending your own press release.
+There are really two ways to get press release links: send your own or get included in someone else’s.
+You can’t really control the last one (though I will tell you what you need to do to get in someone else’s press release), so let’s focus on sending your own press release.

-I’ve spoken about this before on a post about getting infographics to go viral, so I’ll just cover this quickly before I talk about the actual link anchor text.
+I’ve spoken about this before in a post about getting infographics to go viral, so I’ll just cover this quickly before I talk about the actual link anchor text.

 - Compelling lead: This is what is going to stop people and draw them in, so write a killer headline and first sentence.

 - Unique approach: Don’t copy anybody.
-Get out of the box and craft an original hook that will pull people through your press release.
+Get out of the box and craft an original hook that will pull people into your press release.

-- Reader problems: Know your audience and solve one of their most meaningful problems.
+- Reader problems: Know your audience and solve one of their most pressing problems.
 Hit their hot buttons.

 - Less is more – Don’t cram your press release with a ton of links.
 Two or three links is enough.
-The key is that it is natural and doesn’t seem forced.
+The key is that it looks natural and doesn’t seem forced.

 - Think strategically – Where are these links pointing to?
-Will they take the reader into a deeper discussion on a relevant topic?
+Will they take your readers into a deeper discussion on a relevant topic?
 Or will they send them to a landing page they don’t expect?
-Your goal is to engage readers, and not annoy them.
+Your goal is to engage readers, not to annoy them.